HqShiblu/Book-Website-Crawler/README.md

 # Book Website Crawler.
-This repository is a part of a task assigned by FilersKeepers which aims at crawling https://books.toscrape.com and scraping data to MongoDB, then run scheduler to check change status.
+This repository aims at crawling https://books.toscrape.com and scraping data to MongoDB, then run scheduler to check change status.
 There is also an API to get books and changes' data.<br/><br/>

 **This project has 4 parts-**
 - **Crawler**<br/>